The Identity Project

 ACPS heralds a new era, working with students and community to replace school names from a racist past

-The Alexandria City School Board last night voted to replace the names of two schools that were intrinsically linked to Alexandria’s racist past, selecting Alexandria City High School and Naomi L. Brooks Elementary School to replace T.C.
+The Alexandria City School Board voted to replace the names of two schools that were intrinsically linked to Alexandria’s racist past, selecting Alexandria City High School and Naomi L. Brooks Elementary School to replace T.C.
 Williams High School and Matthew Maury Elementary School.
 The nine School Board members were unanimous in adopting these names, following a recommendation from Alexandria City Public Schools (ACPS) Superintendent Dr. Gregory C. Hutchings, Jr. and a robust student and community engagement process known as The Identity Project which launched in July 2020.
-The new names will take effect on July 1, 2021.
+The new names took effect on July 1, 2021.

 "Our community came together for this historic decision to remove the long-standing names of two schools and replace them with new names that reflect the anti-racist values and mission of ACPS today,” said Meagan L. Alderton, School Board chair.
 “With a national spotlight on our society’s many inequities, the Board felt it was imperative to look at the morality of school names that do not fit with who we are today.
 It is a new era, and I especially want to thank the students, as well as staff and community members, who contributed to this process and are helping to ensure that our schools are inclusive and supportive learning environments for all."